List of Places to Access Quick Loans in Kenya

 enka is a product of Zenka Finance Limited.
 It was launched in 2018 by a fintech company in Kenya, and so far, it has over 100,000 downloads.
 Apart from using the app, you can use the USSD code *841# to register for a loan.

-To be eligible for a Zenka loan, you must be 18 years old with a national identity card, Safaricom phone number, and an M-Pesa account.
+To be eligible for a Zenka loan, you must be 18, with a national identity card, Safaricom phone number, and an M-Pesa account.
 The app uses our mobile phone data to determine your eligibility for the loan.

 Once approved for the loan, you pay a one-time process fee of KSh 45 to Ksh 870, depending on the amount you want to apply.
 You can also borrow from Ksh 500 to Ksh 30,000.
 They have a flexible repayment period of 61 days or 180 days.